| | | |

 You can start by learning the basics of budgeting, saving, and investing.
 Read books, articles, and blogs about personal finance, listen to podcasts, or watch videos to learn more.

-Think about what your money goals are and what steps are needed to get there, and then find resources to learn about it.
+Think about what your money goals are.
+Determine what steps are needed to achieve them.
+Then find resources to learn more about it.

 The more you know about money, the more confident you’ll feel in your ability to manage it.